Virteso/IDS-Quickdraw-Analysis/README.md

 ### Models/CNN
 Files regarding the convolutional neural network (Python scripts + trained saved models)

+### Models/RNN
+Files regarding the recurrent neural network.
+Configuration for training, saved models and scripts for training.
+The jupyter notebook file has examples of use and training.

 ### Godot
 Files regarding the Godot app for visually creating and saving drawing files and predictions.